codeceptjs/CodeceptJS/docs/basics.md

 ## Before

-Common preperation steps like opening a web page, logging in a user, can be placed in `Before` or `Background` hook:
+Common preparation steps like opening a web page, logging in a user, can be placed in `Before` or `Background` hook:

 ```js
 Feature('CodeceptJS Demonstration');